Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki_new/readme.md

 ---

+This section provides important information about upcoming breaking changes that will impact the module in future releases.
+Users should review this section to understand how the changes might affect their existing deployments and plan accordingly.

+## ‼ Notice of upcoming breaking changes
 The Azure landing zones Terraform module is designed to accelerate the deployment of platform resources based on the [Azure landing zones conceptual architecture](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone#azure-landing-zone-conceptual-architecture) using Terraform.
 It provides capabilities for core resource organization, management, connectivity, and identity.

 For detailed information, refer to the [Wiki](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki)